-To avoid being filled with Truth in Television examples that number into the several millions, include a lot of celebrities of both genders, go back literally thousands of years and are the specialty of enough magazines to fill a small newsagent, we are going to limit this to fictional examples.
+To avoid being filled with Truth in Television examples that number into the several millions, include a lot of celebrities of both genders, go back literally thousands of years, and are the specialty of enough magazines to fill a small newsagent, we are going to limit this to fictional examples.
 These are cases where a character does it, for whatever reasons.

 Another part of this trope is the photographer, who often says things like, "Work it, baby," and, "The camera loves you!"

-- Though done innocently enough and fully clothed, Rika in Digimon Tamers is made to pose for a photographer by her mother and ends up running out of the room after becoming upset with the procedure.
+- Although done innocently enough and fully clothed, Rika in Digimon Tamers is made to pose for a photographer by her mother and ends up running out of the room after becoming upset with the procedure.
 Given that the photographer (in the English dub) was yelling things like, "Yes!
 Use that face like you're kissing your boyfriend!" her discomfort is understandable.

-- Despite being one of the most violently uptight characters in Girls Bravo, during a photo shoot, Kirie is oddly into it, even to the point where she assists Koyomi in showing cleavage.
+- Despite being one of the most violently uptight characters in Girls Bravo, during a photoshoot, Kirie is oddly into it, even to the point where she assists Koyomi in showing cleavage.